shlomif/Queen-Padme-Tales/readme.md

 childhood until she turned 18 at 2010 and was ready to become the bona fide monarch of Naboo.

-Padme already learned enough about managing a planet country by volunteering to help Vader, and he encouraged her to do so.
+Padme already learned a lot about managing a planet country by volunteering to help Vader, and he encouraged her to do so.
 On the surface, she is happy: